 Currently there are two kinds of AAA NAB AFL Auskick centres, Disability Specific and Side by Side.
 Disability Specific centres are designed to cater for children with a specific disability.
 They have been created through a community need and are designed with the needs of the particular disability in mind.

-Side by Side Auskick centres are the most common type of AAA centre being set up across Victoria.
-AAA centres are designed to integrate into an existing Auskick centre by simply adding another group to the existing structure.
-This group is supported by specially trained coaches that can help to support any child that may need a little bit of extra time and space to develop their skills.
+Side by Side NAB AFL Auskick centres are the most common type of AAA centre.
+AAA centres are designed to integrate into an existing NAB AFL Auskick centre by simply adding another group to the existing structure.
+This group is supported by coaches who have experience working with people with disability.

-The key to the Side by Side centres is that the children are free to move from the AAA group into their age group whenever they feel comfortable, should they feel the need to move back into the AAA group they are able to do that as well.
+The key to the Side by Side centres is that the children are free to move from the AAA group into their age group whenever they feel comfortable, should they feel the need to move back into the AAA group they are able to do.

-AFL Victoria have recognised the unique nature of AAA NAB AFL Auskick and as such have provided Disability Awareness training to all staff involved in supporting a AAA NAB AFL Auskick centre.
+AFL Victoria has recognised the unique nature of AAA NAB AFL Auskick and as such provides disability awareness training to all staff involved in supporting the AAA NAB AFL Auskick centre.

-These staff are there to not only support the children but also to upskill the parents in the hope that one day they can step away and the centre can run the same as all community Auskick centres.
+Staff involved are there to not only support the children but also to upskill the parents in the hope that one-day parents would also like to support the NAB AFL Auskick centre.

 - Ballarat Bulldogs AAA Auskick Centre